Booking a cruise from the US this summer? Here's what you need to know

 The lines listed above for Alaska cruises departing from Seattle have vaccination requirements.
 Some require everyone on board to be vaccinated, effectively barring children younger than 12 who aren't yet eligible for vaccination.

-The CDC's conditions for sailing require that ships have vaccination rates of 95% for both crew and passengers to be eligible to sail without first doing a trial cruise.
-Other recent CDC updates have outlined relaxed requirements that would make cruises far less restrictive for vaccinated passengers.
+Recent CDC updates to its conditions for sailing have outlined relaxed requirements that would make cruises far less restrictive for vaccinated passengers.

 Some ships, particularly those that sail with more than 5% of passengers younger than 12, will likely be required to go the trial cruise route for CDC approval and enforce more stringent restrictions.